BarrierAntho/Survivor_Note/markdown_file/README.md

 ### Title
 Title can be set by using “#” tag and its level depends of total number tag.<br>
 Each level has its own text font and size.<br>
-It is better to separate the tag and the title withaspace character.
+It is better to separate the tag and the title with a space character.

 > _:pencil2: Example:_<br>
 > ```